ryanraposo/shard-projector/README.md

 ### (Alpha) Windows

-- Easy: Users can download Shard Projector from releases.
+- Release: Users can download Shard Projector from releases.
 No installation necessary.
 Unzip to a convenient location and run as expected.
-- Other: Building isn't necessary.
+- Development: Building isn't necessary.
 Clone the repo and run with model.py as an entry point.
 Might need to install a few packages using pip.

+  7739de33fa52f8d74e311dfaac33a440a06965af

-*Known issues (v0.1a)*
+*Known issues (v0.1a zip)*

 - if targeted server configuration folder is not located in (..Documents\Klei\DoNotStarveTogether) the server may fail to start.
 - a nullrenderer based at C:/steamcmd is expected by Shard Projector even when the UI suggests otherwise